Weikang-Gong/PerSpectSC-ML/README.md

-# **Persistent spectral simplicial complex-based machine learning (PerSpectSC-ML) reveals principles of chromosomal structure in cellular differentiation**
+# **Persistent spectral simplicial complex-based machine learning for chromosomal structural analysis in cellular differentiation**
-This manual is for the code implementation of the paper "Persistent spectral simplicial complex-based machine learning (PerSpectSC-ML) reveals principles of chromosomal structure in cellular differentiation".
+This manual is for the code implementation of the paper "Persistent spectral simplicial complex-based machine learning for chromosomal structural analysis in cellular differentiation".

 ## Preparation
 Code Requirements